TEC-Toolkit/tec-toolkit.github.io/index.md

 * The [Semantic Machine Lerning Impact Calculator](https://github.com/TEC-Toolkit/Semantic_Machine_Learning_Impact_Calculator) is an extension of the [Machine learning Impact (MLI) calculator](https://mlco2.github.io/impact\#compute) with semantic components to perform the emission calculations.

-* The [Data Validation component](https://github.com/TEC-Toolkit/Data-Validation) which runs Datalog rules to detect violations of conditions.
+* The [Data Validation component](https://github.com/TEC-Toolkit/Data-Validation) runs Datalog rules to detect violations of conditions according to ECFO.